LukasK13/ESBO-ETC/docs/source/configuration/optical_components.rst

 Attributes:
     * | **transmittance:** str
       | The path to the file containing the spectral transmittance coefficients.
 For details on the required file structure see also :ref:`reading_csv`.
+    * | **atran:** str
-If the output of ATRAN is given, the emission parameter is not available.
+      | Path to a file containing the output of ATRAN.
+In this case, the parameter emission is not available.
 Instead the parameter temp is used for the atmospheric emission.
     * | **emission:** str, *optional*
       | The path to the file containing the spectral radiance of the emission.
 For details on the required file structure see also :ref:`reading_csv`.
+This option is only available, if the parameter transmittance is given.
-    * | **temp:** str, *optional*
+    * | **temp:** float, *optional*
-      | The atmospheric temperature used for black body emission using the complement of the ATRAN tranmittance.
+      | The atmospheric temperature used for black body emission (only available for an ATRAN input).
     * | **temp_unit:** str, *optional* = "K"
       | Unit of the atmospheric temperature used for black body emission using the complement of the ATRAN tranmittance.